 The majority view of the papers supports the split SRB configuration w/ or w/o duplication, except Nokia argues that split SRB is always activated for duplication because there is no need of offloading for SRB.
 As majority view is to reuse legacy NR mechanism, the rapporteur understands that NW can always configure duplication for a split SRB because the duplication state is always active and cannot be dynamically controlled for SRB.
 So, if NW does not want split SRB w/o duplication, it can always configure duplication with split SRB.
 Intel also wants to discuss SRB4 separately in normative phase.
 Maybe we can agree that the legacy split SRB configuration is used as a baseline and further restriction to be discussed in the normative phase.

-[Easy] R2 confirms that split SRB can be configured with or without duplication as in legacy as a baseline.
-Further restrictions can be discussed in normative phase.
+[Easy] R2 confirms that split SRB can be configured with or without duplication as in legacy MR-DC as a baseline.
+Further restrictions (e.g., whether split SRB is used for Scenario 2) can be discussed in normative phase.

 However, there are some debate on whether the data volume threshold for split bearer is useful .
 Some companies (InterDigital, Lenovo) think this can be reused.
 But Nokia think this is not needed.
 Since there are not many companies have shared views on this, it is suggested to further discuss.